Omega172/Crush-Crush-Cheat/README.md

 # Why?
 Before I started this project, I was looking into reverse engineering and hacking Unity games, and I know the best way I learn is by doing

-So I looked around on steam to find a free game made in Unity and I found Crush Crush, I was not interested in the content of the game just that it was made in Unity.</p>
+So I looked around on steam to find a free game made in Unity and I found Crush Crush, I was not interested in the content of the game just that it was made in Unity.

+# Known Issues
+I am aware of some issues when trying to use this cheat with a version of the game from countries that don't have the NSFW content avaiable, now because the NSFW content is avaiable in my country I'm not sure how I can go about fixing this

 # Features
 <li  class="has-line-data"  data-line-start="8"  data-line-end="9">An in-game menu created by hooking the games Direct-X 11 with Keiro and using Dear-ImGui to render</li>